duckietown/docs-learning_materials/book/learning_materials/82_SLAM/50_future_of_slam.md

 </table>

 ### Recent works towards Spatial AI
+Making a robot understand what it sees is one of the key factors in its performance in the environment.
+By combining object detection with SLAM techniques we could get some prior knowledge over objects, and possibly localize camera position.
+For example by using Bayesian Deep Learning for object detection, to better undersand the uncertainty of a deep network's predictions.

-In some cases semantic information can help SLAM to perform better:
+Following video shows how semantic information can help SLAM to perform better:
 <figure class="flow-subfigures">
     <figcaption>Semantic helps SLAM</figcaption>
     <figure>